YueYuTu22/Data_literacy_project/readme.md

 # Unraveling User Behavior and Industry Strategies in the Anime Industry

+## Data cleaning

+All files reuired for data cleaning are present in the **DaatClean** folder.
+Refer to the

 ## Plan

 The project is planned to have two main sections: